← Back to blog

 Image with traditional search and artificial intelligence icons highlighting the difference between SEO and GEO

 If you still treat SEO and GEO as synonyms, you’re missing an important shift in search behavior.
 The discovery journey no longer happens only on Google’s results page.
-Today, users ask tools like ChatGPT, Perplexity, Gemini, and Copilot, and expect ready-made, summarized, and trustworthy answers.
+Today, users ask tools like ChatGPT, Perplexity, Gemini, and Copilot, and expect ready-made, summarized, trustworthy answers.

 What is SEO?